 Ora’s commitment to creating organizational health as an essential part of social justice work crystalized when she cofounded the AIDS Care Project (now Pathways to Wellness) during the start of the AIDS epidemic, prompting her to return to graduate school.
 After receiving a Master’s degree from the Harvard Graduate School of Education, she began consulting as a Youth Development Specialist for the Massachusetts Prevention Center System, helping schools and community-based organizations build the capacity of youth to create healthier communities.

 A COMPREHENSIVE TOOL BOX

 Ora draws on a wide variety of tools and approaches in her work.
 She has trained extensively in small and large group facilitation, leadership development, planning, conflict resolution, mediation, anti-racism and social inclusion, and nonprofit governance.
-She utilizes many innovative and proven approaches in her work with her clients, including Nonviolent Communication, Power and Systems (the work of Barry Oshry), Visual Facilitation, Immunity to Change, and Appreciative Inquiry.
+She utilizes many innovative and proven approaches in her work with her clients, including Nonviolent Communication, Power and Systems (the work of Barry Oshry), Visual Facilitation, Immunity to Change, DISC, and Appreciative Inquiry.